Forestry in a treeless land 2017

 - To improve public access to forests and increase the recognition and role of forests in public health

-The main tool for achieving these goals will be the National Forest Programme.
+The main tool for achieving these goals will be the National Forestry Programme.
 In order to be effective, it must be based in law, be developed and updated regularly and have a great deal of public and political support.
+The IFS will start work on the first national forestry programme for Iceland in 2017 in the hope that parliament will pass the new forestry act soon.
+With legal status, the national forestry programme will be an official instrument detailing strategic goals and means to achieve them.
+Even without legal status, it will be a useful tool in building consensus on the way forward in Icelandic forestry.

 So how is it going?